JerrySwan/Astraiea/README.md

 # Astraiea
-A Java library for fair comparison of experimental results By Geoffrey Neumann, Jerry Swan, Mark Harman and John A. Clark
+A Java library for fair comparison of experimental results Geoffrey Neumann, Jerry Swan, Mark Harman and John A. Clark

 Astraiea is a tool kit for the fair comparison of experimental results.
 While applicable to the analysis of any experimental treatments, it contains additional functionality for assessing search based software engineering techniques.